NationalSecurityAgency/qgis-datetimetools-plugin/readme.md

 This plugin requires 3 additional libraries not provided by QGIS.
 These can be installed by opening up your OSGeo4W Shell from the QGIS menu and typing the command "**pip install timezonefinder astral reverse_geocoder**" or whatever method you use to install Python libraries.

-You do not need to be a system adminstrator to be able to install these libraries.
+You do not need to be a system administrator to be able to install these libraries.

 ## Date/Time Tools Overview